 What is injection moulding machine?
 The injection moulding process forces molten plastic material under high pressure into a closed mould to form the part in the required shape, design and size.
 This requires the selection of the optimum machine suitable for the selected product to be moulded.
 A designer will consider all the requirements of a plastic part that needs to be injection moulded to meet the specific requirements of the end-user.
 A few of the most important factors to consider in selecting the right machine to mould the product are listed below:

 Selection of the right Thermoplastic material and grade from the Raw material manufacturer.
 Collect the Technical data sheet and Processing Parameters of the material from the Supplier of the material.

 The designer can estimate the shot weight which is the total of the part weight, Cold runner weight and the number of cavities

 The designer further has to arrive at the mould dimensions to shortlist the machine required for this particular component.

 With the help of Mould flow analysis, the estimated cycle time can be calculated.
 Also, the cooling time for the part can be estimated.

-- Depending on the component design requirements, the barrel & screw is decided whether it has to be a Low pressure, Medium or High-pressure type.
-Usually, High-pressure screw & barrels are used for moulding thin wall components and components to be run in fast cycles.
+Depending on the component design requirements, the barrel & screw is decided on whether it has to be low pressure, medium or high-pressure type.
+Usually, high-pressure screws & barrels are used for moulding thin wall components and components to be run in fast cycles.
 A low-pressure Screw & Barrel is used for making medium and thick wall components.
 Generally, the injection pressure must be in the range of 4-5 tons per Sq.
-Inch depending on the material to be used for most products.
+Inch depends on the material to be used for most products.
 It is balanced against the clamping pressure of the machine and is calculated based on the size and shape of the part, as well as the dimension of the gate opening.

-The above are a few important details to be considered in selecting the right machine for production.
+These are a few important details to be considered in selecting the right injection moulding machine for plastics.